isa-nurbek/leet-code-challenges/Dynamic Programming/02-Medium/01-Max Sum Increasing Subsequence/README.md

 <details>
 <summary><b>Hint 2</b></summary>

 Can you efficiently keep track of potential sequences in another array?
 Instead of storing entire sequences, try storing the indices of previous numbers.
-For example, at index 3 in this other array, store the index of the before-last number in the max-sum increasing subsequence ending with the number at index 3.
+For example, at `index 3` in this other array, store the index of the before-last number in the max-sum increasing subsequence ending with the number at `index 3`.

 </details>

 ## Optimal Time & Space Complexity

-`O(n^2)` time | `O(n)` space - where `n` is the length of the input array.
+`O(n²)` time | `O(n)` space - where `n` is the length of the input array.